Rebecca O’Regan – Returning to Education and Going Further Than She Ever Thought

 “I loved it.
 The mix of the modules was really nice.
 They all sounded really interesting, and they all lived up to expectations.

 “The online experience was great as well.
 I wouldn’t be the most tech-savvy person but still, when I got going on it, it was very straightforward.
-All the material was up there.
+All the materials were up there.
 It was very easy to upload and submit assignments.
 It was supportive.
 It was easy to use.
 It was foolproof,” she said.

 Since leaving Portobello in 2020 with her BA (Hons) Early Childhood Studies degree, Rebecca has applied to the teaching council and begun a full-time teaching role.
 She is now teaching in the Bray branch of Youthreach.
 Although she now works with a different age group, she says that a lot of what she studied at Portobello applies to her current role.